aeberts/redoo/README.md

 ```
 lein clean
+lien repl dev

-lein figwheel dev
+(Old: lein figwheel dev)
 ```

 Figwheel will automatically push cljs changes to the browser.

+Wait a bit, then browse to [http://localhost:7111](http://localhost:7111).

-Wait a bit, then browse to [http://localhost:3449](http://localhost:3449).
+Old: Wait a bit, then browse to [http://localhost:3449](http://localhost:3449).

 ## Production Build